 Figure out a sales process for your potential clients.
 Find out how you plan on funneling your followers or viewers to become clients.

-A lot of times, you will have a call to action to get their email, go to your online store, a webinar, or set up a call for a higher ticket offer.
-Consider how you want to acquire your clients and find out what works best for your business.
+A lot of times, you will have a call to action to get their email, go to your online store, attend a webinar, or set up a call for a higher-ticket offer.
+Consider how you want to acquire clients and determine what works best for your business.

 Final Thoughts - Optimizing and Promoting Your Content

 Find ways to collaborate with different businesses and influencers.
-Create more partnerships and you can accelerate your growth and viewership.
+Create more partnerships to accelerate your growth and viewership.

 Promotion is important when your authority hasn’t been established on the platform.
 The more you can claim authority, the more people will recognize you as an authority for your business.